Jennifer Aniston’s House For Sale in Beverly Hills

-Jennifer Aniston recently turned 42, and now she’s selling her mid-century mod house in Beverly Hills for that same magic number: $42.
+Jennifer Aniston just turned 42, and now she’s selling her mid-century mod house in Beverly Hills known as “Ohana” for that same magic number: $42.
 Million, that is.
-She is reportedly “simplifying her life” and making a move to NYC.

 She told People magazine about her decision to sell the house: “I couldn’t sleep and I sort of had one of those moments where I went, I really need to simplify… and clear out the clutter.
 And along with that thought came, ‘I should sell my house.’ … I had the realization that this is just too much for me.
 I’m not this person.”